kasper-piskorski/docs/pages/documentation/3-building-an-ontology/basic-ontology.md

 These resources help in describing what a specific Entity Type is composed of.
 For example a `car` Entity Type could include an `engine`, a `licence number`, and a `transmission type` as resources which help describe that car.

-So what help describe a `person`?
+So what helps describe a `person`?
 Philosophical debates aside let us go with something simple.
-A `person` typically has a `firstname`, a `lastname`, a `gender`, and an `age`.
+A `person` typically has a `firstname`, a `lastname`, and a `gender`.
-We can model this and other resources which identify a person with:
+We can model this and other resources that identify a person with:

     person sub entity
 	    has-resource identifier